This post may contain affiliate links. Please read our disclosure policy.

 How to Make a Tuna Melt Sandwich

 - Prep ingredients.
-In a medium size bowl combine tuna salad ingredients.
+In a medium size bowl combine the tuna salad ingredients.
 This is the recipe we use for the salad, but you can adjust the ingredients to your liking.
 Slice the tomatoes and separate cheese slices and set aside.
 You can use cheddar or American or get fancy with some mozzarella or jack cheese.
 Pepper Jack is super tasty and adds a little heat.

 - Heat the skillet and prep the bread.
 While the skillet is heating, spread mayo on one side of each slice of bread.
 Place two slices, mayo side down, in the skillet.
 The bread should fit without touching; if your skillet is small I recommend grilling just one sandwich at a time.

 - Cook and serve.
-Top each slice with a scoop of tuna salad, sliced tomatoes and cheese.
+Top each slice with a scoop of tuna salad, sliced tomatoes, and cheese.
 Place another slice of bread, mayo side up, on top.
 Grill for several minutes per side or until your bread is nice and toasty and the cheese is melted.
 Let cool for several minutes before slicing in half and serving.

 How to Bake a Tuna Melt in the Oven